 Do More than Delete

 Then, avoid the temptation to just delete your files because, according to the Department of Homeland Security’s U.S. Computer Emergency Readiness Team (US-CERT), it isn’t effective.
-Even if you move files to the recycle bin on your computer and then “empty the trash,” the information is still there, the agency says.
-It can still be retrieved.
+Even if you move files to the recycle bin on your computer and then “empty the trash,” the information is still there and can still be retrieved, says the agency.

 A better alternative, according to US-CERT, is to use a program that deletes the data and then overwrites, or wipes, the information from the hard drive multiple times.
-Experts are generally wary of making program recommendations, but Microsoft lists Active@KillDisk and Softpedia DPWiper as possibilities, while US-CERT says DBAN and Erasure are potential options for Windows computers (all four are free downloads).
-Apple.com offers instructions for how OS X users can clean their hard drives.
+Experts are generally wary of making program recommendations, but US-CERT says DBAN and Erasure are potential options for Windows computers (both are free downloads).
+Apple offers instructions for how OS users can clean their hard drives.